truenas/middleware/docs/userguide/index.rst

 Next, create a Target using Services → ISCSI → Targets → Add Target, as shown in Figure 11.7h.
 A target combines a portal ID, allowed initiator ID, and an authentication method.
 Table 11.7f summarizes the settings that can be configured when creating a Target.

-**NOTE:** an iSCSI target creates a block device that may be accessible to multiple initiators.
+.. note:: an iSCSI target creates a block device that may be accessible to multiple initiators.
 A clustered filesystem is required on the block device, such as VMFS used by VMware ESX/ESXi, in order for multiple initiators to mount the block device read/write.
 If a traditional filesystem such as EXT, XFS, FAT, NTFS, UFS, or ZFS is placed on the block device, care must be taken that only one initiator at a time has read/write access or the result will be filesystem corruption.
 If you need to support multiple clients to the same data on a non-clustered filesystem, use CIFS or NFS instead of iSCSI or create multiple iSCSI targets (one per client).

 **Figure 11.7h: Adding an iSCSI Target**